Conventional Guidelines On Mortgage Part Of Bankruptcy

 - Need to get an approve/eligible per Automated Underwriting System Approval

-- Mortgage lenders like to see that the mortgage borrowers has had no late payments after the bankruptcy and/or foreclosure
+- Lenders like to see borrowers has had no late payments after the bankruptcy and/or foreclosure

 - AUS will also review if the borrower has re-established since the bankruptcy and/or foreclosure